Overtime (sports): Basketball

 In basketball, if the score is tied at the end of regulation play, the teams play multiple five-minute overtime periods until a winner is decided.
 In levels below collegiate/Olympic play, an overtime period is half the length of a standard quarter, i.e., four minutes for high school varsity.
 The alternating possession rule is used to start all overtime periods under international rules for full-court basketball, while a jump ball is used under high school and NCAA rules, with the arrow reset based on the results of the jump ball to start each overtime.
 The Women's National Basketball Association, which uses a quarter-possession rule to start periods after the opening jump, also uses a jump ball.
 The entire overtime period is played; there is no sudden-death provision.
 All counts of personal fouls against players are carried over for the purpose of disqualifying players.
 If the score remains tied after an overtime period, this procedure is repeated until a winner is determined.

 As many as six overtime periods have been necessary to determine a winner in an NBA game.
+Due to the rules allowing for multiple instances of overtime periods to be played until the game is decided, a game that needed two overtime periods to finish is said to have needed "double overtime", three overtime periods as "triple overtime", and so on.

 In exhibition games (non-competitive play), it is upon the discretion of the coaches and organizers if an overtime is to be played especially if it is a non-tournament game (a one-off event).

 Starting in the 2009–10 season, Euroleague Basketball, the organizer of the EuroLeague and EuroCup, introduced a new rule for two-legged ties that eliminated overtime unless necessary to break a tie on aggregate.
 The rule was first used in the 2009–10 EuroCup quarterfinals (which consist of two-legged ties), although no game in that phase of the competition ended in a regulation draw.
 Euroleague Basketball extended this rule to all two-legged ties in its competitions, including the EuroLeague, in 2010–11.
 One game in the qualifying rounds of that season (the only phase of the EuroLeague that uses two-legged ties), specifically the second leg of the third qualifying round tie between Spirou Charleroi and ALBA Berlin, ended in a draw after regulation.
 No overtime was played in that game because Spirou had won the first leg, and the two-legged tie.
 Although other competitions use two-legged ties at various stages, the FIBA Europe competitions are the only ones known to use overtime only if the aggregate score after the second game is tied.